 When Masud and Gautam reported back to Gandhi, Gandhi asked, "Who lay closest to the train."
 Masud replied, "Gautam and I lay together with our arms around each other."
 Gandhi smiled.
 Masud then accompanied Gandhi to Gurgaon, where Gandhi gave his last public speech outside Delhi.

-Soon after becoming Maulana Azad's private secretary in 1948 Masud became such a trusted employee that Azad had Masud writing and signing all letters on his behalf.
+Soon after becoming Maulana Azad's private secretary in 1948 Masud became such a trusted employee that Azad had Masud writing and signing letters on his behalf.
 This caused a stir among the ministers of the Indian Cabinet who were not used to reading letters signed by secretaries.

 We asked Masud what he believed was his most notable accomplishment during his service with Maulana Azad.
 After some thought he said it was the part he played in removal of the "intending evacuee" clause regarding property.
 Muslim properties were being seized, on the basis of a mere statement by anyone that the Muslim intended to leave India.

 Masud recalled reading months earlier that Gandhi had said that Muslims who had left India in fear, should be allowed to return.
-He mentioned this to Maulana Azad, who brought the matter up at a cabinet meeting.
+He mentioned this to Maulana Azad, who brought up the matter at a cabinet meeting.
 The old newspaper article was found, and based upon the statement of Mahatma Gandhi the "intending evacuee" clause was removed from legislation.

 Masud accompanied Maulana Azad to the annual meeting of UNESCO in Paris.
 Shortly after their return a telegram arrived from UNESCO requesting the Government of India to release Masud for the position of UNESCO Mission Chief to Indonesia.
 Masud became the first Asian to head a UNESCO mission.